farshed/farshed.github.io/src/content/blog/nature-vs-nurture.md

 ## Free Will

-If we're all just products of genetics and learned behaviour, how can there be such a thing as human agency?
+If we're all just products of our genetics and learned behaviour, how can there be such a thing as human agency?
 If every action one takes is determined by factors outside their control, how can one be held responsible?

 Schopenhauer, in his 1838 essay _On the Freedom of the Will_, famously wrote: